andrewHolsaeter/RaspberryPi-MaggicMirror/README.md

 2) Change button/led pin #'s accordinly in rasp.py

 ## To run in background
-Run `nohup /home/pi/Documents/code/rasp.py &`
+TODO / Problem: When this is called more than once, things get thrown off when one of them is killed Run `nohup /home/pi/Documents/code/rasp.py &`
 ## To kill
-TODO / Problem: When killing it this way, atexit functions don't call i.e. LED doesn't turn off
 1) Find PID by running `ps ax | grep rasp.py`
 2) Then run `kill <PID>`